WP All Import Add-On for The Events Calendar

 Exporting the data

-We are going to assume that The Events Calendar, WP All Export (free or pro), and this extension are installed and activated on the source site.
+We are going to assume that The Events Calendar, WP All Export (free or Pro) are installed and activated on the source site.
+For exporting Series, Events Calendar Pro is needed as well.

 1. On the WordPress dashboard, head over to WP Export > New Export.

-2. Choose “Specific Post Type”, and from the dropdown, select the post type you would like to export.
+2. Choose “Specific Post Type” and, from the dropdown, select the post type you want to export.

 Screenshot of steps 1 and 2 of the export process.